jwinstan/CosmicWebClassification/README.md

 ```

-Data can be added using, ensure that the positions are of the same units as the simulation box size.
+Data can be added using (ensure that the positions are of the same units as the simulation box size).
 ```
 web_classifier.add_batch(positions, velocities, masses)
 ```